 This is the first round of updates to the SAR form since releasing the new electronic version of the form a few years back.
 While we saw changes to the CTR form during 2017, it appears that 2018 is finally bringing us changes to the SAR form.
 Three of the five sections of the current SAR are going to have changes, though most are not substantial to financial institutions - with the exception on SARs filed for a cyber-event.

-The following is an overview of the upcoming SAR changes.
+The following is an overview of the upcoming SAR changes, based on previously issued FinCEN SAR guidance.
 In reviewing these changes, it is important to understand that the numbering of the form will change as several new items are being added.

 The first two changes on the SAR form will appear in the filing information section of the SAR, which prints out as the page before the actual SAR and lists the filing name and the acknowledgement signature of the employee filing the SAR.

 The changes to the filing information section include the following: